-CIT identified 357pages that are within the scope of your access application, that CIT considered required third party consultation.
-These emails and associated attachments are provided as Attachment A along with a schedule (Attachment B) that describes each of the documents provided for each year.
+CIT identified 382 pages that are within the scope of your access application.
+These emails and associated attachments are provided as Attachment B along with a schedule (Attachment C) that describes each of the documents provided for each year.
 Documents that are outside of the scope of your request have been removed or are redacted in grey.
 Duplicates have also been removed.